SeldonIO/seldonio.github.com/install.md

 If you are testing Seldon on a single machine you will need at least 6G of memory for your Kubernetes cluster.
 For single machine exploration we suggest using [minikube](https://github.com/kubernetes/minikube).

+To create a Kubernetes cluster on Google Cloud you can follow our [guidelines](http://docs.seldon.io/kubernetes-google-cloud.html).

 # Create Kubernetes Configuration<a name="configure"></a>

 Once you have a Kubernetes cluster Seldon can be started as a series of containers which run within it.
 As a first step you have to create the required JSON Kubernetes files.
 A Makefile to create these can be found in ```kubernetes/conf``` You will need to configure: